 We rely upon a combination of patents, trade secret protection and confidentiality agreements to protect the intellectual property related to our product candidates and technology.
 Any disclosure to or misappropriation by third parties of our confidential proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, eroding our competitive position in the market.
-We have worldwide commercial rights to the NK-92 cell line and we believe that we control commercial use of our aNK cells in key territories.
+We believe that we have worldwide commercial rights to the NK-92 cell line and we believe that we control commercial use of our aNK cells in key territories.
 We have developed and in-licensed numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of Natural Killer cell-based immunotherapy product candidates, including related manufacturing processes and technology.
-As of September 30, 2015, our owned and licensed patent portfolio consists of two licensed U.S. issued patents, approximately two licensed U.S. pending patent applications, one owned U.S. issued patent, and approximately 28 owned U.S. pending patent applications covering certain of our proprietary technology, inventions, and improvements and our most advanced product candidates, as well as approximately 16 licensed patent applications provide of the United States, are counterparts to the foregoing U.S. patents and patent applications, as well as an additional three pending Patent Cooperation Treaty (PCT) patent applications.
+Our owned and licensed patent portfolio consists of patents and pending patent applications in the U.S. disclosing subject matter directed to certain of our proprietary technology, inventions, and improvements and our most advanced product candidates, as well as licensed and owned patents and pending applications outside of the U.S., that, in many cases, are counterparts to the foregoing U.S. patents and patent applications.
 We believe we have intellectual property rights that are necessary to commercialize aNK cells.
 However, our patent applications may not result in issued patents, and, even if issued, the patents may be challenged and invalidated.
 Moreover, our patent applications may not be sufficiently broad to prevent others from practicing our technologies or developing competing products.
 We also face the risk that others may independently develop similar or alternative technologies or may design around our proprietary property.